-A child theme is a theme that inherits the functionality of another theme, called the parent theme (The7).
-Child themes allow you to modify, or add to the functionality of that parent theme.
-A child theme is the best, safest, and easiest way to modify an existing theme, whether you want to make a few tiny or extensive changes.
-By keeping your customization in a child theme you can always keep the parent theme up-to-date without losing your modification.
+A child theme is a theme that inherits functionality of another theme, called the parent theme (The7).
+Child themes allow you to modify parent theme or implement additional functionality.
+Child theme is the best, safest, and easiest way to modify an existing theme, whether you want to make a few tiny or extensive changes.
+By keeping your customization in a child theme, you can always keep the parent theme up-to-date without losing your modification.

 Unzip it into …/wp-content/themes/ folder.
 There is nothing specific about child theme functioning – it works the same as a standard WP child theme.
 You can find more information here:

 Besides the default templates (header.php, footer.php, page templates, etc), if you want to modify any core functions from ../dt-the7/inc/helpers.php, template-hooks.php, etc., copy the entire function which you want to modify to your child theme’s functions.php and edit it there.